fkarg/fkarg.github.io/_posts/2020-01-24-zero-to-one.md

 attribute achievements to luck, luck can be created, engineered and set up.
-There will always be some good and bad things happening, and you can attribute that to luck, but you can also create chances in which these things happen intentially, and prepare for them in advance.
+There will always be some good and bad things happening, and you can attribute that to luck, but you can also create chances in which these things happen intentionally, and prepare for them in advance.

 So, if you got your priorities straight and do some decent planning and designing, you will be 'lucky' - success comes to the prepared.